hknd23/idcempy/README.md

 ```python
 6.576246015382724
 ```
-Summarize the above result (ZIOPC > OP).
-Present the Vuong statistic comparing OP to ZIOP and summarize this result.
+**The Vuong test statistics from comparing the OP to the ZIOP model (see documentation) is X; overall ZIOPC provides best fit.**

-### Example 2: "Middle-inflated" Ordered Probit Models with Correlated Errors (MIOPC)
+### Example 2: Middle-inflated Ordered Probit Models with Correlated Errors (MIOPC)
 We next illustrate how **IDCeMPy** can be employed to fit the OP and MIOP(C) models for inflated middle-category ordered outcome variables.
 This is done by using Elgün and Tillman's ([2007](https://journals.sagepub.com/doi/10.1177/1065912907305684)) survey-response data in which the ordered outcome measure of support for the European Union (EU) by Europeans is given by 1 for “a bad thing,” 2 for “neither good nor bad,” and 3 for “a good thing.”
 The middle (neither good nor bad) category in this ordered measure contains excessive observations that includes informed respondents who opt for this category based on their knowledge about the EU and uninformed respondents who choose this category to save face.

-**IDCeMPy** allows users to estimate the OP and Middle-inflated Ordered Probit (MIOP) model without and with correlated errors (MIOPC).
-The application of the OP model (available from `opmod`) and MIOP model without correlated errors (available from `iopmod`) to the EU support data is provided in the package's documentation.
-We fit the Middle-Inflated Ordered Probit Model with correlated errors (ZIOPC) to this data below.
+**IDCeMPy** allows users to fit the OP and Middle-inflated Ordered Probit (MIOP) model without and with correlated errors (MIOPC).
+The application of the OP model from `opmod` and MIOP model without correlated errors from `iopmod` to the EU support data is provided in the package's documentation.
+We fit the Middle-Inflated Ordered Probit Model with correlated errors to this data below.

 To this end, first load the dataset.